What is Reasonable Diligence?

 - Look at a map and check the route if it was a long journey and you changed drivers on route.

-- Be careful about nominating people from abroad.
-The police rarely believe it and tend to think its just an attempt to avoid the points.
+- Furthermore, be careful about nominating people from abroad.
+This is because, the police rarely believe it and tend to think its just an attempt to avoid the points.

 We are very good at defending allegations of failing to name the driver.
-We can often get the police to agree to take no further action or get the matter dropped without trial at court.
+Quite often, We can get the police to agree to take no further action or get the matter dropped without trial at court.